robertyihui/yhui/Home.md

 0.1.
 This patch only for KitKat 4.4 (Tag: android-4.4_r1), so please apply it in a clean branch.<br/>
 $ git reset --hard android-4.4_r1

+0.2.
+Watch and check is there any error brfore apply the patch file
+<pre class="plaincode">git apply --stat /the/directory/xxx.patch</pre>
+<pre class="plaincode">git apply --check /the/directory/of/xxx.patch</pre>

 1. In the root of AOSP:<br/>
 $ git apply xxx.patch